Steven Durlauf: Education

 Durlauf received his B.A. in economics from Harvard University in 1980, and his Ph.D. in economics from Yale University in 1986.

-Personal life

-Durlauf is married to Olga Nikolayevna Durlauf, a cardiologist and medical school professor.

 Honors, awards and positions

 Durlauf was elected a Fellow of the American Academy of Arts and Sciences in 2011.
 He is also a Fellow of the Econometric Society, the Society for Economic Measurement, the Society for the Advancement of Economic Theory and the International Association for Applied Econometrics.
 He is a research associate at the National Bureau of Economic Research.

 From 2010 to 2022, Durlauf was a co-director of the Human Capital and Economic Opportunity Global Working group.
 Durlauf was Editor of the Journal of Economic Literature from 2013 to 2022.
 He previously served as General Editor of the New Palgrave Dictionary of Economics.
 In late 2022, he was selected as the inaugural director of the Stone Center for Research on Wealth Inequality and Mobility.
 This research center is housed in the University of Chicago's Harris School of Public Policy and is a member of a network of research institutions funded by the James M. and Cathleen D. Stone Foundation.
 The center pursues interdisciplinary research on the nature of wealth inequality and barriers to mobility with a particular interest in intergenerational mobility.